soumyadipghosh/eventpde/README.md

-## Event-Triggered Communication in Parallel PDE solvers
+# Event-Triggered Communication in Parallel PDE solvers

 This repository implements event-triggered communication in a parallel SOR solver for the Pressure Poisson PDE for multiphase flows.

-# Instructions on code
+## Details on code

 `sync.c` - Implements the baseline bulk synchronous parallel solver